Frequently Asked Questions

-A. There is no testing for Early Childhood.
+A. There is no testing for Early Childhood students.
 Assessments begin as the child enters Kindergarten.

-Q. Do Early Childhood teachers have a four-year degree?
+Q. Do Early Childhood teachers have four-year degreeS?

-A. The faculty is highly qualified with a bachelor’s degree or higher with special training in art, early childhood, music and elementary education.
+A. Faculty members are highly qualified with bachelor’s degrees or higher with special training in art, early childhood, music, and elementary education.
 Yearly professional development is expected to keep informed and on the cutting edge of educational practices.

 Q. What if my child has allergies or food restrictions?

-A. Many of our students have food issues, and this information is clearly communicated to the teacher as well as the Extended Care staff.
+A. Many of our students have special food sensitivities or requirements, and this information is clearly communicated to the teacher as well as the Extended Care staff.
 The Early Childhood division has a peanut-free policy in the classrooms and the Clubhouse.

 Q. Is there a nurse on staff?

-Q. What policies do you have in place for my child’s safety?
+Q. What policies ARE in place for my child’s safety?

-A. Canterbury is a community where everyone knows your name.
-All entrances are locked except for the entrance to the front office.
+A. Canterbury is a community in which everyone knows your name.
+All entrances are locked at the completion of carpool.
 All other doors have a code system.
 Afternoon carpool is run by our faculty.
 Carpool numbers are issued, and no child is released to a car that is not displaying that number.